 Second, it makes for a game of reasonable length.
 When I’ve played using this strategy with eight people, most players get in a solid hour of poker before they’re eliminated.
 And we usually have a winner somewhere around the two and half hour mark.
 Additionally, switching to “no limits” for the final three players gives the other people in the room something entertaining to watch at the end.

 Bond’s dress style is all about the little details.
-Let that philosophy be your guide when your outfitting your poker game.
+Let that philosophy be your guide when you’re outfitting your James Bond poker night.
 A big part of human psychology is understanding how subtle clues and stimuli in our environment affect our behavior.
 For the Bond-inspired poker night, we want our environment to suggest that this is a special night with friends.
 The little extras below will help set that tone, without being too heavy handed.
 Because we also need to avoid being so “precious” that we kill the fun.
 In other words, setting out beer glasses is gentle invitation to your guests to level-up their drinking style.
 But if one of the guys or gals wants to drink out of the bottle, let ’em.

 Plastic cooler by the side of the table?
 Guests running to the fridge to get a fresh cold one?
 Gentlemen, we can do better than that.
 This beverage tub from BREKX is made from galvanized metal, so it’s manly enough.
-But the bronze finish keeps it from looking like something you dragged out of a barn.
+But the copper finish keeps it from looking like something you dragged out of a barn.
 Just remember that cold metal will collect condensation.
 So if you’re planning on placing this on a wooden surface, stick a towel (a nice towel!) under it to catch the run-off and drips.
 Keep the extra beers in the fridge and re-fill as needed.

 Unbreakable, you say?
 Well, I’m sure we all know someone who’ll test that claim.
 You’ll probably need to buy two sets to meet the needs of all your guests.
 But if Deco is true to their word, then these should last you for a while.